MajinPierce/FrictionReport-angular/README.md

 # FrictionReport

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
+It also uses node 18.16.0 LTS.

 ## Development server